eferr216/weatherWhere/WeeklyReflection.md

 -20 hours

 Used Elastic Beanstalk and RDS to host my project on AWS.
 Struggled a lot with getting my JDBC connection to work when hosting the application through AWS services.
 Learned about RDS and using it to communicate with databases.

+### Week 7 work

+- 13 hours

+Created and configured user pool for my indie project.
+Deployed my indie project as a Cognito app.
+I struggled with generating the needed certificate quite a bit.
+Seeing as I am working off of a Windows machine, I was not able to use the 'openssl version' because it wasn't installed on my machine.
+This led me down quite a rabbit hole.
+I figured I had the option of either using a package manager to install OpenSSL, or the alternate which involved connecting to an EC2 instance in a running environment by using the EB CLI's eb ssh command.
+This meant I needed to install the EB CLI.
+I strugged with this a bit.
+Installing the EB CLI meant that I also needed to install Python as the installation requires using some python commands.
+I then needed to install virtualenv as virtualenv is a requirement for installing the EB CLI also.
+This was in addition to having to add virtualenv and pip to the Path variable.
+So once this was complete I was then able to install the EB CLI.
+My new issue was that I still couldn't seem to get the eb command to work.
+Leading me to believe that something might've been wrong with my installation.
+EB CLI was installed, as was Python and virtualenv.
+Anyway it was at this point after hours of struggling that I finally realized the certificate and its associated files were posted for us Windows users!
+Awesome!!